bcgov/aries-vcr/docs/IndyCat-REST-Hooks.md

 The `data` is the attached credential (the format will depend on the credential type) and the `subscription` will identify the subscription for which the hook was generated.

+## Monitoring

+You can monitor the rabbitmq process at `http://localhost:15672/` (for a setup running on localhost).